 Call of Duty Ghosts is a passable first person shooter from Infinity Ward.
 The graphics and textures do a good job at setting the scene but do not look as ‘next-gen’ as many of the other launch titles.
 Sounds and voice acting are solid and using headphones really help create a sense of depth when playing the more obscure levels such as those set in space and underwater.

-The game is a nice idea and whist it might make a good movie plot, in reality, the game is a lot of following people quietly which can get pretty boring.
-It never gets too boring that you will stop playing as both my friends and I have played through the single player just to see the outcome but ultimately at the end you will be left with a feeling of ‘meh!’.
+The game is a nice idea and whilst it might make a good movie plot, in reality, the game is a lot of following people quietly which can get pretty boring.
+It never gets too boring that you will stop playing, as both my friends and I have played through the single player just to see the outcome but ultimately at the end, you will be left with a feeling of ‘meh!’.

 Take it online, you’ll be happy you did

 Also included in Call of Duty Ghosts is ‘Extinction’ mode.
-Extinction is a new four player co-op mode, that’s see you fight for your life against various types of aliens in a base-defending survival map.
-You choose from four different class types, with varying traits and customizable loadouts.
-Players can level up their class, unlocking additional weapons and equipment for their loadouts.
-This mode is unlocked by finishing the first level of the Campaign, which is pretty easy… The single player campaign can be completed in around 6 hours.
+Extinction is a new four player co-op mode, that sees you fight for your life against various types of aliens in a base-defending survival map.
+You choose from four different class types, with varying traits and customizable load outs.
+Players can level up their class, unlocking additional weapons and equipment for their load outs.
+This mode is unlocked by finishing the first level of the Campaign, which is pretty easy… The single-player campaign can be completed in around 6 hours.

 Sadly the game is merely ‘ok’.
 The single player is passable and the multiplayer is fun but like many others, I expected more.
 More DLC is due at the end of January that will keep the digital downloaders happy (as they can’t trade it in at this point) and judging by this trailer, it looks pretty good.